Blobfolio/blob-common/blob-common/docs/TOOL.md

 #### Return

-Return the number of characters if `mbstring` is supported, otherwise the number of bytes (which might amount to the same thing).
+Return the number of characters if `mbstring` is supported, otherwise the number of bytes (which often amounts to the same thing).